 - a.
-The overall condition of the structure appeared satisfactory, but the tie rods are broken and the joints have opened up similar condition noted in previous inspections. - b.
-The creek upstream and downstream of the culverts was restored with natural boulder riprap in 2014. - c.
+The overall condition of the structure appeared satisfactory. - b.
+The creek upstream and downstream of the culverts was restored with natural boulder riprap in 2014.
+New natural boulder riprap that was installed in 2014 on the upstream end of the two culverts is in good condition. - c.
 On the south culvert, the fourth pipe joint from the downstream side has two broken ties and had been re-grouted by the City.
-The joint appears to be moving and is now about a 3-inch opening, with a gap between the pipe joint and the new grout.
-There is little change with the several other broken culvert tie-rods along each culvert as noted in previous inspections, with joint offsets up to 3/4 inch.
-Grout that was placed to fill the separating joints has started to detach due to joint movement and is falling out. - d.
-The cracks in the pavement over the culverts did not appear to have changed since previous inspection. - e.
-New natural boulder riprap that was installed in 2014 on the upstream end of the two culverts is in good condition. - f.
-Small trees and brush have started to regrow at the upstream and downstream ends of the culvert.
+The joint appears to be moving and is now about a 3-inch opening, with a gap between the pipe joint and the new grout. - d.
+There are a number of joints that were cracking or spalling.
+Grout that was placed to fill the separating joints has started to detach due to joint movement and is falling out.
+On the south culvert, the third joint from the downstream side, there is a crack on the bell end of the pipe, which extends across the top of the pipe.

+- e.
+The cracks in the pavement over the culverts did not appear to have changed since previous inspection. - f.
+Some small trees and brush had been removed on the upstream side.
+There are still additional small and medium-sized trees are growing near the upstream and downstream ends of the culvert that should be removed.

-- Repair or replace pipe ties, weld new rods on pipe ties. - Monitor concrete pipe joints condition during future inspections. - Continue to monitor for cracks in pavement. - Cut and remove trees and brush near culvert ends.
-Spray stumps to prevent regrowth.
+- Repair or replace pipe ties, weld new rods on pipe ties. - Monitor concrete pipe joints condition during future inspections. - Continue to monitor for cracks in pavement. - Removed small and medium sized trees growing near upstream and downstream ends of pipe.
+Chemically treat stumps with Garlon 3A herbicide to prevent regrowth, it's our understanding the DNR has recommended and approved this product for use near bodies of water.